antonio-morales/Fuzzing101/Exercise 7/Readme.md

 ### Fuzzing harness

-If you try to fuzz directly the ``vlc-static`` binary you'll see that AFL only get a few executions per second.
-This is because VLC startup is very time consuming.
+If you try to fuzz directly the ``vlc-static`` binary you'll see that AFL only gets a few executions per second.
+This is because VLC startup is very time-consuming.

-That's why I recommend you to create a custom fuzzing harness for fuzzing VLC.
+That's why I recommend you create a custom fuzzing harness for fuzzing VLC.

 Since the bug exists in the ASF demuxing, I call to the ``vlc_demux_process_memory``

 I chose to modify the ``./test/vlc-demux-run.c`` file to include my fuzzing harness.
-In this way, you can compile the harness just doing:
+In this way, you can compile the harness just by doing:

 ```
 cd test